The 12 Best Camping Sites in Iceland (2026 Update)

 Stykkishólmur Campground

 The campsite at Stykkishólmur is located just outside of downtown.
-It is a large campsite with over 100 pitches, and it is open all year round.
+It is a large campground with over 100 pitches, and it is open all year round.
 The campsite has a toilet, shower block, a laundry room, and a small shop.

 There are several restaurants and cafes in town and a grocery store.
 Stykkishólmur also has a swimming pool, which is open all year round.